jedraynes/learningdatascience/README.md

 # Data Science Repository

 *Note 10/19/21: Links should be fixed.
-I'm currently taking courses and should be uploading the related files soon.*
+I'm currently taking courses and will upload the related files soon.*

 ### # Overview
 The purpose of this repository is to be a centralized directory of all files and certificates related to data science courses.
 Click on a course to redirect to the respective folder within this repository.